I don’t know how to make tea. He can’t stand my Murabba.

 I love my afternoon siesta.
 He can’t wait to try his reverse engineering at noon.

-I can’t control my anger; anytime.
+I can’t control my anger at; anytime.
 He can’t stop checking his phone, anywhere.

 We both listen when our child speaks…